 Few popular blog posts for your reading:

-How To Develop Individual Development Plan
+How To Develop Employee Development Plan

-A well thought out employee development plan gives your employees opportunities and clear direction to enhance their skills and advance their careers.
+A well-thought-out employee development plan gives your employees opportunities and clear direction to enhance their skills and advance their careers.
 And with a more expanded skill set, you have more tools to help your business move forward.
 This is a win for you and your employees.

-But an employee development plan or program should not be discontinued.
 To help ensure that you have employee development plans, follow these steps.

 1. Consider business goals